talzel/easy-imports/README.md

 This is a CLI tool for haskell projects whose goal is to simplify imports management for haskell files.

+warnings:
+- it is suggested to use it in conjunction with git, because it might corrupt files

 main features:
 1. updates cabal file with all packages imported in the package's modules.
     - remove unused imports